UnityFoundation-io/Libre311/frontend/README.md

 To create a new header with it's own set of links, copy this structure in `footerLinks.json`, and replace the text wrapped in carets.

+If a custom media directory is used, simply copy `footerLinks.json` from `frontend/src/media` into that directory, and edit the content accordingly.
+Alternatively, create a new `footerLinks.json` in the new directory, using the structure above to fill the footer with custom links.

-The image on top of the footer is stored in `/frontend/src/lib/footerLogoSmall.webp`.
-To use a custom image, replace the default `footerLogoSmall.webp` with a new image, and rename that file's name to `footerLogoSmall`.
+To use a custom footer icon, remove the current `footerLogoSmall.webp` from `frontend/src/media`, and put a new image in it's place (remember to rename the new file to `footerLogoSmall.webp`.).

+If a custom media directory is used, simply put the new file in that directory (make sure the file is named `footerLogoSmall.webp`)

 ***Notice**: The default image has a resolution of 72x72 px.*